 The bottom line:

-Even though artificial sweeteners are safe and well-tolerated by most people, I strongly recommend using small amounts of natural sweeteners such as stevia or honey.
+Even though artificial sweeteners are safe and well-tolerated by most people, I strongly recommend using small amounts of natural sweeteners such as honey, coconut sugar or monk fruit when possible.
+Of course, consuming artificial sugars once in a while won’t kill you, so please be realistic and find what works for you in the long term, which in the end, is the most important.